MeltwaterArchive/storyplayer/environments/your-machine.md

 layout: environments
 title: Testing On Your Machine
 prev: '<a href="../environments/index.html">Prev: Test Environments</a>'
-next: '<a href="../environments/isolated.html">Next: Testing Against Isolated Environments</a>'
+next: '<a href="../environments/local-vms.html">Next: Testing Against Local Virtual Machines</a>'
 ---

 # Testing On Your Machine